Qumran: Qumran as commercial center

-While the villa model has gained little support, the evidence that it tried to deal with has led to further attempts at explanation.
+While the villa model has gained little support, the evidence it has tried to address has led to further attempts at explanation.

 Lena Cansdale and Alan Crown argued for the first time that the settlement was a fortified road station and a port town on the shores of the Dead Sea, meaning that the site was actually a prominent commercial site (or "entrepot") on a major north–south trade route.

 Yizhar Hirschfeld accepted that Qumran was originally a Hasmonean fortress.
 Citing his work at ‘Ein Feshkha as a comparison, he suggested that the site at Qumran ultimately became an agriculturally-based, fortified trading station during the Herodian era.

 Yizhak Magen and Yuval Peleg have focused their 10-year excavation at Qumran upon the vast water system at Qumran.
-They accept that the site was originally a "forward field fort", but argue that the site was repurposed as a pottery production plant, and that the water system was actually used to bring the clay-laced water into the site.
+They accept that the site was originally a "forward field fort", but argue that it was repurposed as a pottery production plant and that the water system was actually used to bring clay-laced water into the site.
 This water was then directed to the pools, where the clay could fall to the bottom.
-The resulting sediment was then used for the purpose of pottery production, according to these authors.
+The resulting sediment was then used for pottery production, according to these authors.
 Thus, Y. Magen and Y. Peleg proposed that Qumran was a pottery export site.
-Their excavations revealed a large amount of clay at the bottom of pool 71, so this was used as part of their argument.
+Their excavations revealed a large amount of clay at the bottom of pool 71, which they used as part of their argument.